lamhq/tech-notes/devops/aws/30-governance/1-organizations.md

 - Multi-account: Allows you to easily achieve a multi-account design while maintaining centralized management.
 - Tag Enforcement: Capability to require specific tags is leveraged for all AWS resources.
 This ensures consistent tagging practices and it enables better resource categorization and tracking.
 - Organizational Unit (OU): Logical grouping of multiple accounts to allow for easy management and separation.
 - Service Control Policies (SCPs): JSON policies that get applied to OUs or accounts to restrict actions that are or are not allowed for different resources.
+They are the only way to restrict what the root account can do
 - Management Account: SCPs do not affect the management account.
 The management account's' primary responsibility is for centralizing governance.